CennethWilson/ml-image-classification/README.md

 **ML Image Classification** is project that analyzes:

+- Classify Cat Images based on Species and evaluates Accuracy, Training Time, and Testing Time, using:
-- Tuition Fees Distribution
+  - fastAI
-- Average Tuition Fees per Country
-- Living Cost vs Tuition
-- Tuition Fees Distribution by Program
-- Correlation Between Cost Components
-- Global Map of Annual Study Abroad
+  - CNN with raw image input
+  - CNN with cropped image input
+  - YOLO11 (Ultralytics)

 ---